Back to All Events

 • Mountain Rain Zen Community 2016 Wall Street Vancouver, B.C.
 Canada (map)

-The DEIA committee invites you to a community viewing of Many Sanghas, One Community.
+The DEIA committee invites you to an in person, community viewing, of Session One of Many Sanghas, One Community.
 This is a course presented by the Soto Zen Buddhist Association and East Bay Meditation Centre, developed by teachers Rhonda Magee, Mushim Ikeda, and Crystal Johnson.

 Decades of experience and many hours of expert design went into this labor of deep love by these three wonderful teachers, reflecting their wish to support Buddhist sanghas working to increase racial and other types of equity in their communities.

-We invite you to join in deep inquiry and practice to investigate how we can create the ongoing conversation in our dharma communities and our lives that will allow us to create community spaces that provide safety, dignity and belonging to as diverse a group of people as possible.
-The course materials include dharma talks, panel discussions, journaling, and prompts for small group discussions, supported by embodied practices that support our capacity to be in the difficult conversations that lead to real change.
+We invite you to join a beginning inquiry into how we can create the ongoing conversation in our dharma communities and our lives that will allow us to create community spaces that provide safety, dignity and belonging to as diverse a group of people as possible.

 You are invited to read "Sangha is a Verb" by Sebene Selassie prior to the first session.